Variational Analysis of Constrained M-Estimators: Estimation Algorithm

 This seemingly simple algorithm captures a large variety of situations.
 It constructs a sequence of functions that approximate those in (\ref{eqn:estimatorProblem1}) by allowing a tolerance $\epsilon^\nu$ that may be larger than $\epsilon$ and by resorting to approximations $F^\nu$ and $\pi^\nu$ of the actual quantities $F$ and $\pi$.
 The difficulty in carrying out Step 1 depends on many factors, but since $F^\nu$ consists only of functions described by a finite number of parameters it reduces to finite-dimensional optimization for which there are a large number of solvers available.
 Section 5.2 shows that we often end up with {\it convex problems.}

-The algorithm permits the efficient strategy of initially considering coarse approximations in Step 1 with subsequent refining.
+The algorithm permits the strategy of initially considering coarse approximations in Step 1 with subsequent refinement.
 Since iteration number $\nu$ has $f^{\nu-1}$ available for warm-staring the computations of $f^\nu$, the amount of computational work required by a solver in Step 1 is often low.
-In essence, the algorithm can make much progress towards (\ref{eqn:estimatorProblem1}) using relative coarse approximations.
+In essence, the algorithm can make much progress towards (\ref{eqn:estimatorProblem1}) using relatively coarse approximations.

-\begin{theorem} Suppose that $x^1, \dots, x^n\in \reals^{d_0}$, $F\subset F^0\subset \uscfcns(S)$ are closed, $\psi(x^j,\cdot):F^0\to (-\infty,\infty]$ is continuous for all $j$, and $\pi,\pi^\nu:F^0\to \reals$ satisfy $\pi^\nu(g^\nu) \to \pi(g)$ whenever $g^\nu\in F^0\to g$.
-Moreover, let $\{\epsilon^\nu\geq 0, \nu\in\nats\}\to \epsilon^\infty$, $F^\nu\to F$, and $\{f^\nu, \nu\in\nats\}$ be generated by the Estimation Algorithm. \begin{enumerate}[(i)]
+\begin{theorem} Suppose that $x^1, \dots, x^n\in \reals^{d_0}$, $F^\nu,F\subset F^0\subset \uscfcns(S)$ are closed, $\psi(x^j,\cdot):F^0\to (-\infty,\infty]$ is continuous for all $j$, and $\pi,\pi^\nu:F^0\to \reals$ satisfy $\pi^\nu(g^\nu) \to \pi(g)$ whenever $g^\nu\in F^0\to g$.
+Moreover, let $\{\epsilon^\nu\geq 0, \nu\in\nats\}\to \epsilon^\infty$, $\Lim F^\nu = F$, and $\{f^\nu, \nu\in\nats\}$ be generated by the Estimation Algorithm. \begin{enumerate}[(i)]

 \item If $\epsilon^\infty \leq \epsilon$, then (\ref{eqn:estimatorProblem1}) contains every cluster point of $\{f^\nu, \nu\in\nats\}$.